Milnrow: Governance

 From 1983 to 1997, Milnrow was represented in the House of Commons as part of the parliamentary constituency of Littleborough and Saddleworth.
 Between 1997 and 2010 it was within the boundaries of Oldham East and Saddleworth.
-In 2010 Milnrow became part of the Rochdale constituency, which, as of 2017, is represented by Tony Lloyd MP, a member of the Labour Party.
+In 2010 Milnrow became part of the Rochdale constituency, which, from 2017 until his death in January 2024, was represented by Sir Tony Lloyd MP, a member of the Labour Party.
+Following a by-election, it was then represented by George Galloway of the Workers Party who lost the seat at the general election in July to Paul Waugh of the Labour and Co-operative Party, its current (2025) MP.
 In 2010, The Guardian noted Milnrow as part of a "traditional heartland", where a "well of loyalty [for Labour] runs deep in the Pennine towns between Rochdale and Oldham", while the 2002 Almanac of British Politics affirms Milnrow's residents "are willing to elect Liberal Democrat councillors".
 Conservative clubs, Liberal clubs, and working men's clubs were established in Milnrow and Firgrove during the 19th and 20th centuries.